Devastations of Osorio: Fall into poverty

 The destruction of some 120 cattle ranches, totaling more than 100,000 head of cattle, including cows, pigs, and horses, proved disastrous.
 Only 15% of the cattle could be moved to the new settlements, while the rest were abandoned.
 Within a short time, these herds became wild.
-Furthermore, the destruction of the sugar mills and sugar mills accelerated the decline of the sugar industry, which, combined with the loss of livestock and sugarcane and ginger plantations, increased poverty on the island and pushed Santo Domingo to the margins of colonial trade.
+Furthermore, the destruction of the sugar mills accelerated the decline of the sugar industry, which, combined with the loss of livestock and sugarcane and ginger plantations, increased poverty on the island and pushed Santo Domingo to the margins of colonial trade.

-The depopulation of the western and northern areas of Hispaniola was exploited by runaway blacks who, fleeing their masters, created communities in those regions.
-The runaway blacks came not only from the island itself but also from the neighboring captaincies of Cuba and Puerto Rico.
+The depopulation of the western and northern areas of Hispaniola was exploited by runaway slaves who, fleeing their masters, created communities in those regions.
+The runaway slaves came not only from the island itself but also from the neighboring captaincies of Cuba and Puerto Rico.

 Dominicans who could afford to leave the island did so, going to Cuba, Puerto Rico, New Spain, or New Granada.
 Only those Dominicans who, due to lack of resources, could not emigrate, or those who, due to close ties and obligations, could not abandon it, remained on Hispaniola.

 The misery that followed the Devastations of Osorio also affected Hispaniola's tax revenues, to the point that they were no longer enough to cover public expenses or the salaries of the soldiers in the Santo Domingo garrison.

 In response, King Philip III ordered the authorities of the Viceroyalty of New Spain to allocate a portion of their tax revenues to financially assist Santo Domingo.
 This allocation of money, officially known as "situado," came directly from the Royal Treasury of Mexico City.
 This economic aid took longer than expected to reach Santo Domingo, sometimes even months late, resulting in misery among the Dominicans and reducing economic activities to the simple exchange of the scarce goods produced on the island.